 CSANR has worked on many issues and projects since it’s inception in 1991, including pesticide reduction, food systems and marketing, organic production, conservation practices, sustainable agriculture policy, farm energy, climate change, limited resource farmers, and natural resource issues.
 We are an “opportunistic” entity — always seeking resources to address critical, emerging issues that affect the sustainability of agriculture, food and natural resource systems.
 Our current Programs are focused on the following areas:

 BIOAg is the flagship Grant Program of the WSU Center for Sustaining Agriculture & Natural Resources.
 The goal of the BIOAg solicitation is to engage WSU faculty to advance the development, understanding, and use of biologically-intensive, organic and sustainable agriculture in Washington State.
 BIOAg funding can be requested for three purposes: to stimulate new research initiatives, to augment existing research to address critical gaps, and to move existing, game-changing research out into the real world.

 CSANR’s vision for waste management is one of “no waste” or “beyond waste.”
-We are working toward developing/demonstrating treatment and conversion technologies or suites of technologies (bio-refinery) that efficiently utilize respective organic feeds while maximizing synergies and interconnections.
-CSANR also recognizes that all of these systems must be placed within an economically viable view, aiming to reduce processing costs while maximizing co-product value so that commercial facilities can be built and further studied.
+We are working toward developing/demonstrating treatment and conversion technologies or suites of technologies that efficiently capture the energy and nutrients available in waste organics and recover them for use.
+CSANR also recognizes that all of these systems must be economically viable in order to be adopted.
+Therefore, work in this program aims to reduce processing costs while maximizing co-product value.

 CSANR has historically defined our “Natural Resources” mission (the NR in CSANR) as those natural resource systems that are interdependent with agricultural production systems, including air, water, forest and rangelands.
 Most of this work is conducted in collaboration with other WSU units and projects that are focused on various natural resource systems.